SelfReflect: Can LLMs Communicate Their Internal Answer Distribution?: Limitations and design choices of the SelfReflect score

-To outline the limitations of our work, we note that 1-Wasserstein-based SelfReflect scores are not directly interpretable without baselines.
+To outline the limitations of our work, we first note that 1-Wasserstein-based SelfReflect scores are not directly interpretable without baselines.
 A simplified version, like the percentage of equal top-predicted words using either summary or answer samples, would give more standardized values in [0,1].
-However, we found that such an approach is less sensitive to differences in good vs \emph{almost}-good summaries.
-Second, we repeat that the faithfulness we measure is with respect to an LLM's \emph{subjective} uncertainty.
+However, we found that such an approach is less sensitive to differences in good vs \emph{almost}-good summaries, rendering it less useful as a benchmark metric.

+Second, seen from a summarization literature perspective, our SelfReflect metric intends to capture whether a summary faithfully represents the information of the model distribution.
+It does not intend to capture how short a summary is, so that concatenating 50 i.i.d. sampled answers as an adversarial summary would probably optimize the SelfReflect score without being a useful summary.
+From summarization literature we know that this is an orthogonal aspect that is better captured in a second metric like the summary length, so we appeal to always report summary lengths and qualitative samples along with the SelfReflect metric, as we do in this paper's results tables.

+Third, we repeat that the faithfulness we measure is with respect to an LLM's \emph{subjective} uncertainty.
 We intentionally did not develop SelfReflect to quantify objective truthfulness, with the outlook that larger LLMs approximate their training datasets better and better, such that more faithful summaries of subjective uncertainties will ultimately lead to better objective uncertainties.